Amsterdam/dso-api/dev-docs/source/auth.rst

 Authorization Rulesets
 ----------------------

-There are two mechanisms for authorization on schema level:
+There are three mechanisms for authorization on schema level:

 * The ``auth`` fields in the Amsterdam Schema restrict access to resources.
+* Row level authorization defined in the schema.
 * The profiles grant permissions, which were restricted by the schema.

 Schema Files